 Pour the resulting tomato water liqueur into a sterilised bottle and that’s it!

-Save the leftover tomatoes to make delicious boozy Bloody Mary Tomato Sauce!
+Save the leftover tomatoes to make delicious boozy Bloody Mary Tomato Ketchup!

 Your homemade tomato water liqueur will keep for up to a year in a nice cool cupboard.

 If you are wanting to serve this tomato essence liqueur like schnapps then store some in the freezer but make sure there is headroom in the bottle to allow for expansion.

 Serve tomato essence liqueur chilled as a shot.
 You can even put the bottle into the freezer like schnapps and serve in frozen glasses too if you like.

 Try a tomato water martini – just add vodka, a swirl of vermouth, shake with ice and serve with a cherry tomato.

 Add to a classic Bloody Mary for the ultimate in tomato cocktails.